-Techniques of traditional animation including character animation, inbetweening and cleanup.
-The class will participate in an animation project that will cover the whole gamut of the animation process from script to screen.
+Exploring a variety of animation styles and techniques with hands-on instruction.
+The student will produce their own short animation project that will cover the whole gamut of the animation process from script to screen.
 Prerequisite: Ci 314, Ci 316 or Ci 416.
 Second semester, even-numbered calendar years.

 Ci 316 Motion Graphic Design & Digital Effects [3 credits] Practical experience and training in the use of Adobe After Effects to create animated graphics and text, digital animation techniques, and an introduction to Photoshop and special effects.
 Assignments stress integration of graphics, image correction, titling, movement in 2D and 3D space, motion tracking and motion graphics in student cinematic productions.
-Both semesters.
+Second semester.

-Ci 378 Aesthetics & History of Cinematic Arts [2 credits] A survey of the Christian responsibility of filmmaking through the analysis of cultural, historical and aesthetically significant films.
+Ci 378 Aesthetics of Cinematic Arts (2 credits)

+A survey of the Christian responsibility of filmmaking through the analysis of cultural, historical and aesthetically significant films.
 Further analysis of the foundational elements of art and how they apply to the aesthetics of filmmaking.
 Both semesters.